Wuhan: Bridges

 The Yangluo Bridge carries Wuhan's Ring Road across the Yangtze in the city's eastern suburbs (connecting the Hongshan District with the Xinzhou District).
 It was opened on December 26, 2007.

 The Wuhan Tianxingzhou Yangtze River Bridge crosses the Yangtze in the northeastern part of the city, downstream of the Second bridge.
 It is named after Tianxing Island (Tianxingzhou), above which it crosses the river.
 Built at a cost of 11 billion yuan, the 4,657-meter cable suspension bridge was opened on December 26, 2009, in time for the opening of the Wuhan railway station.
 It is a combined road and rail bridge, and carries the Wuhan–Guangzhou high-speed railway across the river.

 Skyscrapers

 The Yellow Crane Tower, historically one of the tallest buildings in Wuhan, is considered one of the Four Great Towers of China and was destroyed twelve times, both by warfare and by fire.
 The tower is classified as an AAAAA scenic area by the China National Tourism Administration.
-At 475.6 m in height, the Wuhan Center skyscraper, the tallest structure in Wuhan and in Central China, is the eighth tallest structure in China.
-The Minsheng Bank Building, the second tallest structure in Wuhan, was the tallest building in Wuhan when it was completed in 2007.
-It retained the title until Wuhan Center surpassed it in 2014.
-Wuhan World Trade Tower is a 273-meter (896 foot) tall skyscraper located in Wuhan.
-It became the tallest building in Wuhan after its completion in 1998.
-However, it was surpassed by the Minsheng Bank Building in 2007.
+At 475.6 m in height, the Wuhan Greenland Center is the tallest skyscraper in Wuhan and in Central China, as well as the eighth tallest building in China.

+The Wuhan Center, the second tallest skyscraper in Wuhan, was the tallest building in the city when it was completed in 2019.
+It retained the title until Wuhan Greenland Center surpassed it in 2023.
+Riverview Plaza is a 376 m tall skyscraper located in Wuhan.
+It was completed in 2021 and is currently the third tallest building in the city.
+The Phoenix Towers are proposed supertall skyscrapers planned for construction in Wuhan.
+At 1 km high, the towers would be among the tallest structures in the world when completed.